-Disney+ offers some of the highest rated movies and shows in the world.
-Its monthly subscription fee is cheaper and it offers an annual fee that can save consumers even more.
-It will be the only source for the vast majority of Disney owned content at launch with even more content leaving Netflix over the next couple years.
-If you were only going to pick one streaming service, Disney+ would be the winner for most folks, but the coming "streaming wars" aren't a zero-sum game.
+Disney Plus offers some of the highest-rated movies and shows in the world.
+Its monthly subscription fee is cheaper, and it offers an annual fee that can save consumers even more.
+It's also the only source for the vast majority of Disney-owned content right now, with even more content leaving Netflix and other competing platforms over the next couple of years.
+If you were only going to pick one streaming service, Disney Plus would be the winner for most folks, but the ongoing "streaming wars" aren't a zero-sum game.

 Prices and features

-If you're picking one of these streaming plans over the other, chances are that it's about not being able to justify paying for two streaming services, and in this regard Disney has been very aggressive with its pricing against Netflix's trio of plans.
-Whereas 4K streaming and four concurrent streams needs the $16/month Netflix Premium, you can pay half that price for the same 4K streaming and four concurrent streams on Disney+ — or less than half if you opt for the yearly billing rather than monthly.
+If you're picking one of these streaming plans over the other, chances are that it's about not being able to justify paying for two streaming services.
+In this regard, Disney has been very aggressive with its pricing against Netflix's trio of plans.
+Whereas 4K streaming and four concurrent streams require the $18/month Netflix Premium, you can pay half that price for the same 4K streaming and four concurrent streams on Disney Plus — or less than half if you opt for the yearly billing rather than monthly.
+This remains true when you consider that, beginning in March 2021, Disney Plus will raise its subscription fees to $8 per month or $80 a year.

 |Disney+||Netflix Basic||Netflix Standard||Netflix Premium|